 If multiple Dispatchers are online and available for response, the first responding dispatcher to establish communication with the Client will provide direct assistance.

 When actively Dispatching, you should identify yourself as dispatch, ideally with [Dispatch] at the start of your chat name.
-You should also assign yourself the roles of Active Mechanic Dispatch using the appropriate command, currently ?rank Active Mechanic Dispatch.
+Be sure to have this registered as a valid IRC alias on the website.

-For XB1 repairs, both the Client and Seal need to send and accept friend requests.
+For console repairs, both the Client and Seal need to send and accept friend requests.
 With this method, there may be some delay.